 Billy Collins, "Introduction to Poetry" from The Apple that Astonished Paris.
-Copyright • 1988, 1996 by Billy Collins.
+Copyright 1988, 1996 by Billy Collins.
 Reprinted with the permission of the University of Arkansas Press.

-LOT rs: 1) List TWO metaphors described in the poem.
+1) List TWO metaphors described in the poem.
 2) Name One thing the speaker asks his students to do.
 3) According to the poem, what do the students want to do?
 4) Who are the two communicating sides in the poem?
-5) Name TWO emotions that the author feels throughout this poem. нот 1) What is the main message of the poem?
+5) Name TWO emotions that the author feels throughout this poem.
+HOTS: 1) What is the main message of the poem?
 2) Give TWO examples of personification in the poem.
 Why do you think Collins uses personification in "Introduction to Poetry"?
-3) What does the speaker think about the way poetry is studied at school?
-4) Why do you think that the poem is called "introduction to Poetry"?
-5) How does the imagery in the poem make the speaker's message clearer?
+2) 3) Give TWO examples of personification in the poem.
+Why do you think Collins uses personification in "Introduction to Poetry"?
+Give TWO examples of personification in the poem.
+Why do you think Collins uses personification in "Introduction to Poetry"?